Fliplet/fliplet-cli/docs/API/core/notifications.md

 ### Open the App Settings

-Use the `Fliplet.Navigator.Notifications.openSettings()` method to open the device native settings for app where the user can manually change permissions for push notifications.
+Use the `Fliplet.Navigator.Notifications.openSettings()` method to open the device native settings for the app where the user can manually change permissions for push notifications.

 ```js
 Fliplet.Navigator.Notifications.openSettings().then(function() {